-A sobering fact to security professionals the world over is that even the most robust security implementation can be defeated by human error.
-By accident or not, acting with malice or not, human-caused network breaches mandate a consideration of hacker reconnaissance as a key element in successful penetrations.
-As such, any examination of a system’s attack surface must include human error vectors alongside potential holes or errors in software application code that could create paths leading hackers in, and your (formally) confidential data out.
+As such, any examination of a system’s attack surface must include human error vectors alongside potential holes or errors in software application code that could create paths leading hackers in, and your confidential data out.

-Seemingly innocuous internet forum posts & inquiries made by employees can provide a rich vein of information for hackers to mine for attack vectors.
-Search engines are indeed as valuable to hackers as they are for consumers shopping for a car, or students researching for clues on a sunken ship.
-Google’s perpetually growing indexes and archives can and are exploited by the those with darker intentions, easily querying for vulnerabilities in web applications.
+Seemingly innocuous internet forum posts and inquiries made by employees can provide a rich dataset for hackers to mine for attack vectors.
+Search engines are also a valuable tool for hackers, who can sometimes obtain business emails and phone numbers to probe.
+Google’s perpetually growing indexes and archives can and are exploited by those with darker intentions, easily querying for vulnerabilities in web applications.

 Here a few pieces of information hackers can easily locate and examine to spawn attack surface strategies against your company:

 Hackers can launch social engineering attacks given excessive personal information contained within archived news articles or domain registrations.
 You’ll want to make sure no unwanted email addresses come up in Google, and make sure those accessible to the public have adequate anti-malware detection software.
 Hackers will even seek to engineer an attack using your info@ or help@ email addresses, so make sure you have the proper IT infrastructure in place to spot frauds.